nbasilico/debian-mips/guides/quick-start.md

 ld hello.o -o hello
 ```

 If your program includes multiple object files (assembled by multiple `.asm`s), link them all by passing them as arguments to `ld`.
 If you need to link other libraries, for example the C library, see `ld --help` (or `man ld`) for a list of flags.
-More information of using the C library in assembly is included in [this guide](libc.md).

 ### Run